 Click OK in the Preferences window to save your changes.

-- If the Format Lock is turned on when you open a new window then it may complicate things.
-You probably want to turn off the Format Lock and then re-save the Default Lister, Layout or Style that you are using to open or configure the window.
+If the Format Lock is on when you open a window then it can complicate things.
+You probably want to turn the Format Lock off, and then re-save the Default Lister, Layout or Style you are using to open new windows.

-For normal behaviour, the lock icon on your status bar should be open, like this:
+For normal behaviour, the lock icon on your status bar should be open, unlocked, like this:

-Always use a new window to check your changes.
+Always use a new window to check your folder format changes.